 Emotions Need To Be Felt

-Feelings are not emotions.
-Emotions happen to us and then we need to feel them.
-But to feel our emotions we need to bring them to our consciousness which requires language.
+To feel our emotions, according to Dr. Neufeld, we need to bring them to our consciousness, which requires language.
 Our children need labels for their big emotions.
-Dr. Neufeld says that not one pill will make you feel emotions and you cannot manage emotions that you cannot feel.
+He adds that not one pill will make you feel emotions and you cannot manage emotions that you cannot feel.

 Emotion Seeks Expression

-Emotion is spontaneous and moves us to some kind of behaviour.
-The only control we can have is to choose how to express it.
+With maturity we can choose how to express our feelings.
 Dr. Neufeld points out that it is ironic that we need emotion to grow up when we think of emotion as immaturity.
-In fact, we need to have the right feelings to grow up, not the right experiences, schooling, etc.
+In fact, we need to have the right feelings to grow up, not the right experiences, schooling, etc., he says.

 Play is the Answer